Efficient building and systems technology

 Project duration: December 2017 - May 2020

-From 2020, the supply of new buildings should be as independent of fossil fuels as possible, so that the design and realisation of future new buildings must include not only the reduction of the heating demand, but also the systems engineering and lighting as well as the use of renewable energies, and a holistic view, assessment and optimisation with regard to energy demand and energy supply will be necessary.
-Through energy management and storage in the building, a further relief of the energy supply infrastructure is also aimed at (PlusEnergy 2.0).
+From 2020, the supply of new buildings is to be as independent of fossil fuels as possible, so that in addition to reducing heating requirements, the design and realisation of future new buildings must also include system technology and lighting as well as the use of renewable energies, and a holistic approach, assessment and optimisation with regard to energy requirements and energy supply is necessary.
+Through energy management and storage in the building, the aim is also to further reduce the burden on the energy supply infrastructure (PlusEnergy 2.0).

-The aim of the project is to investigate, test and optimise solutions for plus-energy buildings in lightweight steel construction and to derive recommendations for action for sustainable building concepts.
-For this purpose, combined steady-state and transient numerical methods are used, which enable both the optimisation of the building envelope and the use of individual steel solutions, such as building-integrated PV/solar thermal energy, steel pile-based geothermal energy and novel surface heating and cooling elements made of steel, on the basis of architectural designs.
-Based on this, the possible applications of steel as a material will be practically tested in experimental studies.
-For this purpose, prototypes will be developed and their performance recorded and evaluated.
-Finally, the individual solutions will be further developed into an optimised integral overall solution and the interaction in the overall building context will be evaluated.
+The aim of the project is to investigate, test and optimise solutions for PlusEnergy buildings in lightweight steel construction and to derive recommendations for action for sustainable building concepts.
+For this purpose, combined stationary and transient numerical methods are used, which enable both the optimisation of the building envelope and the use of individual steel solutions, such as building-integrated PV/solar thermal energy, steel pile-based geothermal energy and innovative steel surface heating and cooling elements, based on architectural designs.
+Based on this, the potential applications of steel as a material will be tested in practical experiments.
+To this end, prototypes are developed and their performance recorded and evaluated.
+Finally, the individual solutions are further developed into an optimised integral overall solution and the interaction in the overall building context is assessed.

-The result of the project will be holistic concepts for plus-energy buildings that will be available to all planning and executing SMEs to construct sustainable, energy-optimised buildings in lightweight steel construction.
+The result of the project will be holistic concepts for energy-plus buildings, which will be available to all planning and executing SMEs in order to construct sustainable, energy-optimised buildings in lightweight steel construction.

 Project partner: